Finitary relation: Example

 Here, each row represents a triple of R, that is it makes a statement of the form "x thinks that y likes z".
 For instance, the first row states that "Alice thinks that Bob likes Denise".
 All rows are distinct.
 The ordering of rows is insignificant but the ordering of columns is significant.

 The above table is also a simple example of a relational database, a field with theory rooted in relational algebra and applications in data management.
-Computer scientists, logicians, and mathematicians, however, tend to have different conceptions what a general relation is, and what it is consisted of.
+Computer scientists, logicians, and mathematicians, however, tend to have different conceptions of what a general relation is, and what of what they are consistituted.
 For example, databases are designed to deal with empirical data, which is by definition finite, whereas in mathematics, relations with infinite arity (i.e., infinitary relation) are also considered.

 History

 The logician Augustus De Morgan, in work published around 1860, was the first to articulate the notion of relation in anything like its present sense.
 He also stated the first formal results in the theory of relations (on De Morgan and relations, see Merrill 1990).

 Charles Peirce, Gottlob Frege, Georg Cantor, Richard Dedekind and others advanced the theory of relations.
 Many of their ideas, especially on relations called orders, were summarized in The Principles of Mathematics (1903) where Bertrand Russell made free use of these results.

-In 1970, Edgar Codd proposed a relational model for databases, thus anticipating the development of data base management systems.
+In 1970, Edgar Codd proposed a relational model for databases, thus anticipating the development of database management systems.